Alfresco/docs-alfresco/salesforce/latest/using/troubleshooting.md

 Unable to resolve the server's DNS address
 ```

-then Alfresco is unavailable.
+Then Alfresco is unavailable.
 Check whether Alfresco is behind a firewall, or whether your Virtual Private Network (VPN)
 connection has dropped, as both these situations can cause this error.

 ## "Error rendering Force.com Canvas application" message in Salesforce